-4 Grant Writing Tips From Prospecting to Final Draft
+Grant Writing Tips From Prospecting to Avoiding Mistakes

 Grant writing begins long before you have the grant to write.
-Your primary tool is information.
+Grant writing starts with organizing information.
 Even before you start looking for funders, an in-depth understanding of your organization's mission and activities plus a trove of easy-to-tap organizational details are essential.
 Once well organized with all the facts and data you'll need to make your case for funding, writing the proposal will be more efficient.

-Creating a comprehensive grants schedule takes time and some super organizing.
-However, that work upfront will save you countless hours and resources over the year.
+Creating a comprehensive grants schedule or calendar takes time and some super organizing.
+However, that work upfront will save you countless hours and resources over the years.

 Looking for appropriate organizations that might fund your grant can be overwhelming.
 Cut it down to size with a system.
 Follow these tips for a start.